Pedro de Villarreal Ariçeta: Inspector General and Emissary

 On September 20, 1639, the Royal Armada sailed from the port of San Cristóbal de la Habana back to Spain with the royal treasure.
 As required, General Gerónimo Gómez de Sandoval ordered the inspection of the other ships and on Monday, October 17, Pedro de Villarreal left the flagship accompanied by the accountant, the sergeant major, the chief scribe (Juan de Rivera y Saavedra) and the royal sheriff.
 That day they visited the admiral's ship and the urca La Vitoria; and on Tuesday the pataches El Galgo and La Margarita, in addition to the galleon San Diego.
 At nightfall they passed to the urca La Viga.
 Due to the poor weather, they were forced to remain in the urca until the nightfall of Friday the 21st.
 As a result of strong winds, at dawn on Saturday, they ran aground on some reefs near the coast of Bermuda.
 Still dark and in the stormy sea, Pedro de Villarreal had the artillery fired to alert the rest of the Armada of the danger and to change its course.
 Thus, saving the other ships except for the patache El Galgo.
 On February 6 of the following year, most of the shipwrecked sailors left Bermuda initially for Havana on a ship named El Salvador for which they paid 7,500 pesos.
-However, due to the treatment and the costs they incurred on the island, Pedro de Villarreal and other officials who had remained in Bermuda, traveled on February 9 to England to report on the events to the ambassador extraordinary to London, Antonio Sancho Dávila de Toledo, the Marquis of Velada.
+However, due to the treatment and the costs they incurred on the island, Pedro de Villarreal and other officials who had remained in Bermuda, traveled on February 9 to England to report on the events to the ambassador extraordinary to London, Antonio Sancho Dávila de Toledo y Colonna, the Marquis of Velada.
 There they left their evidence and papers with Alonso de Cárdenas, the ambassador.

 Back in Spain, on July 15, 1640, he returned to his office as inspector general and continued, when needed, providing information to the Council of the Indies about matters convenient to the Crown that happened on his travels.
 This service of emissary was made official in a letter from the Council dated January 15, 1644.
 For the trip he made to the Indies under General Pedro de Ursúa y Arismendi; the president of the council, García de Avellaneda y Haro, Count of Castrillo, asked him to help carry out the orders given to the general on matters of importance to the Crown and to increase registrations in a letter dated June 20, 1645.
 For these services they thanked him in a letter dated February 1, 1646.